hashicorp/packer/website/source/docs/builders/amazon-instance.html.md

 This builder builds an AMI by launching an EC2 instance from an existing instance-storage backed AMI, provisioning that running machine, and then bundling and creating a new AMI from that machine.
 This is all done in your own AWS account.
-The builder will create temporary key pairs, security group rules, etc. that provide it temporary access to the instance while the image is being created.
+This builder will create temporary key pairs, security group rules, etc. that provide it temporary access to the instance while the image is being created.
 This simplifies configuration quite a bit.

-The builder does *not* manage AMIs.
+This builder does *not* manage AMIs.
 Once it creates an AMI and stores it in your account, it is up to you to use, delete, etc. the AMI.

 -&gt; **Note:** Temporary resources are, by default, all created with the prefix